danth/stylix/README.md

 - Everything which uses GTK: notably Firefox and the GNOME apps
 - Text editors: Vim, NeoVim and Helix
-- Terminals: Kitty and Foot
+- Terminals: Alacritty, Kitty and Foot
 - The Linux console
 - The Plymouth boot screen
 - The GRUB bootloader